T-Moody/Mineshafts/README.md

 ## Features

 #### Underground mining
-- place down a mineshaft entrance, grab your pickaxe and uncover the riches hiding deep in the earth
+- place down a mineshaft entrance, grab your pickaxe and hack away at the cold stone walls to uncover the riches hiding deep in the earth
-- upon entering a mine you may dig around using your pickaxe and eventually find ores
+- (upon entering a mine you may dig around using your pickaxe and eventually find ores and other materials)
-- building within mines is allowed
+- building within mines is enabled
 - it is possible to link up separate mineshafts by digging towards them
 - the dug up area will stay behind even when destroying a mineshaft entrance, feel free to reposition entrances
 - placing an entrance inside a mine will link it up back to the surface